hamish-rose/csharp-function-sdk/README.md

 # csharp-function-sdk
-An SDK for building functions in Csharp
+An SDK for building OpenFaaS functions in C#